KDP Formatting

 Step 4 (Vellum / Atticus): Both have project-wide search.
 Run each search term and click through every match.

 Step 5: Check the front matter especially carefully.
-Title page, copyright page, dedication, and acknowledgements are where placeholders survive.
+Title page, copyright page are where placeholders survive.
 Open them one by one.

 Step 6: Check footers and headers.
 Microsoft Word "running heads" sometimes contain placeholder text that doesn't appear in the main body.
 View → Header and Footer → scan every section.